Vasile Iordache: International career

 Iordache played 23 matches in which he conceded 27 goals for Romania, making his debut on 12 May 1976 under coach Ștefan Kovács in a 1–0 loss to Bulgaria in the 1973–76 Balkan Cup final.
 He then went on to play three games in the successful 1977–80 Balkan Cup including appearing for the entirety of both legs in the 4–3 aggregate victory in the final against Yugoslavia.

 Iordache also played four games in the 1982 World Cup qualifiers including all the minutes in the 2–1 home victory and the 0–0 draw at Wembley Stadium against England.
 After the latter game, he was nicknamed "The hero of the Wembley" and received a grade 10 in the Sportul newspaper for the saves he made defending his goal.
 He claims that after the game in England he had an offer from Nottingham Forest which recently won two consecutive European Cup titles but could not accept it as transfers outside the country were not allowed by Romania's communist regime.
 Iordache was chosen by Mircea Lucescu to be part of Romania's squad for the Euro 1984 final tournament.
-However, he did not play, as Silviu Lung and Dumitru Moraru were the first-choice goalkeepers before him.
-His last appearance for the national team took place on 31 July 1984 in a 1–0 friendly victory against China.
+However, he did not play, as he was the oldest player in the squad, while Silviu Lung and Dumitru Moraru were preferred as the first-choice goalkeepers.
+His last appearance for the national team took place on 31 July 1984 in a 1–0 friendly victory over China.

 For representing his country at the Euro 1984 final tournament, Iordache was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.

 Managerial career

-In 1986 Iordache joined the squad of Steaua București as a goalkeeper coach, helping it win the 1985–86 European Cup and the 1986 European Super Cup.
-In 1990 he was named head coach of Universitatea Cluj, leading the team from the 5th round until the 17th of the 1990–91 Divizia A season.
+In 1986, Iordache joined the squad of Steaua București as a goalkeeper coach, helping it win the 1985–86 European Cup and the 1986 European Super Cup.
+In 1990, he was named head coach of Universitatea Cluj, leading the team from the 5th round until the 17th of the 1990–91 Divizia A season.
 After leaving "U" Cluj, he returned to Steaua as an assistant coach one year later.

-In 1994, Iordache left Romania and for eight years coached various teams in the United Arab Emirates, returning to Steaua in 2002 when he joined the technical team of the club's under-21 side.
-Since 2003 he has been part of Cosmin Olăroiu's technical staff at Național București, Politehnica Timișoara, Steaua and Al-Sadd.
+In 1994, Iordache left Romania and for eight years, he coached various clubs in the United Arab Emirates, returning to Steaua in 2002, when he joined the technical team of the club's under-18 side.

+Since 2003, he has been part of Cosmin Olăroiu's technical staff at Național București, Politehnica Timișoara, Steaua and Al-Sadd.